This document defines common terms used throughout the Alexa Skills Kit documentation.

 Alexa skill: See skill.

 Alexa Skills Kit: A collection of APIs, tools, and documentation for giving Alexa new capabilities.
 See Getting Started with the Alexa Skills Kit.

 Alexa Smart Home Skill API: See Smart Home Skill API.

 Alexa-enabled device: A device that provides access to the Alexa service.
 Examples include Amazon Echo, Amazon Echo Dot, Amazon Tap, and devices that use the Alexa Voice Service.

 Ask: One of the words a user can say to ask Alexa to invoke a particular custom skill.
 This is used in combination with the invocation name for the skill.
 For example: “Alexa, ask Astrology Daily for my horoscope.”
 There are several phrases users can say to start a conversation with Alexa.
 See Understanding How Users Invoke Custom Skills.

 AWS Lambda function: The code uploaded to AWS Lambda.
-Lambda supports coding in Node.js, Java, and Python.
+Lambda supports coding in Node.js, Java, Python, or C#.
 The skill adapter for a smart home skill must be implemented as a Lambda function.
 You can also choose to use a Lambda function for the service for a custom skill.
 See also AWS Lambda.

 AWS Lambda: An AWS compute service that runs your code in response to events and automatically manages the compute resources for you.
 This lets you run code (referred to as a Lambda function) in the cloud without managing servers.
 Lambda is required for smart home skills – the code for your skill adapter must be a Lambda function.
 You can also choose to use a Lambda function for the service for a custom skill.
 AWS Lambda is a service offering by Amazon Web Services.